nishkarsh800/LeetCode-Contests/Contributing.md

 ✔ **MAIN README**
 - Write the Contest name in the first column.
-- Add the link to the ntest problems n second column.
+- Add the link to the folder containing contest problems in the second column.

 ✔ **FOLDER README**
 - Inside the folder, edit readme by having links to the problem asked.